Milton Galamison

 Milton Arthur Galamison (March 25, 1923 – March 9, 1988) was a Presbyterian minister who served in Brooklyn, New York.

 As a community activist, he championed integration and education reform in the New York City public school system, and organized two school boycotts.

-Biography

 Early life and education

 Milton Arthur Galamison was born in Philadelphia, where he experienced poverty and racial bigotry.